amartya-bhattacharya/ascii_anime/README.md

 Output options:
 - Live render to terminal
+  - Video support up to 1080p 60fps, or 4k 30fps
 - Save to a PNG file
   - Upscale or downscale the image
 - Save to a TXT file